BrinkOfMan/Hardware-Design/README.md

 # Hardware-Design
-Copy of school repo from Junior Year
+Copy of student repo from Junior Year

 Most important folder included is the proj folder, which holds the final project ASM files.